Inventory Management for Retail — Periodic Review Policy

 Implement inventory management rules based on a periodic review policy to reduce the number of stores replenishments.

-In a previous article, we have built a simulation model based on a continuous review inventory policy, assuming a normal distribution of the demand.
+In a previous article, we built a simulation model based on a continuous-review inventory policy, assuming a normal distribution.

-However, this kind of policy can be inefficient when you handle a large portfolio of items that may have different replenishment cycle lengths.
+However, such a policy can be inefficient for large portfolios of items with varying replenishment cycle lengths.

-In this article, we will improve this model and implement a periodic review policy with Python to limit the number of replenishments.
+In this article, we will improve the solution periodic review policy in Python to limit the number of replenishments.

 I. Scenario